loreV/tlp-exercise/README.md

 As the project serves only as an exercise and for time’s sake, the code coverage is purposely low: only some tests were written in order to provide room for technical discussion.

 ## Persistence
-The persistence layer is covered by in-mem H2 DB, for dev comfort.
+Data is temporarily persisted by in-mem H2 DB, for dev comfort.

 ### OpenAPI
 By default, the openAPI v3 specs are exposed at `api/v1/api-docs`.